Hosted by: SFS Tanzania: Wildlife Management Studies

 Minimum 3.0 GPA; good academic standing.
 Students must have completed at least one biology or ecology course prior to the term abroad.

 Students are enrolled in four courses and earn a total of 18 credit hours per semester.
 Classes will transfer back with credits and grades.
-The courses are: Swahili ( credits), Techniques of Wildlife Management (4 credits), Wildlife Ecology (4 credits), Environmental Policy and Socioeconomic Values (4 credits), and Directed Research (4 credits).
-All courses are blanket approved as ENVS 385 courses EXCEPT THE SWAHILI COURSE, WHICH WILL NOT TRANSFER BACK TO EMORY.
-See Blanket Approval List.
+The courses are: Swahili (1 credit), Techniques of Wildlife Management (4 credits), Wildlife Ecology (4 credits), Environmental Policy and Socioeconomic Values (4 credits), and Directed Research (4 credits).
 In case you would like to seek approval from other departments, please see the Faculty Representative List.

 Students live at Moyo Hill Camp (MHC) located in the Tarangire-Manyara ecosystem between Lake Manyara National Park and the famous Ngorongoro Conservation Area.
 This wonderfully scenic area is world-renowned for its beauty, geography, history, and wildlife.
 MHC is a fenced facility nestled among maize plantations and other crop fields.
 Students sleep among the native acacia and fig trees, and birdsong fills the air in the morning.
 The camp consists of multiple buildings including an administrative center, a chumba, which serves as an eating and social activity center, a classroom and library, a computer room, and student, faculty, and staff housing.
 MHC is part of a small community where students can enjoy daily interaction with neighbors.
 Walking, jogging, soccer, and socializing outside of the camp round out daily life at MHC.